beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time).
 In this case, the YFV sequences have been sampled at various days during 2017.
 To set these dates switch to the `Tips` panel using the tabs at the top of the window.

 Select the box labelled `Use tip dates`.
-The actual sampling time in years is encoded in the name of each taxon and we could simply edit the value in the ‘Date’ column of the table to reflect these.
+The actual sampling time in years is encoded in the name of each taxon and we could simply edit the value in the `Date` column of the table to reflect these.
 However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the `Parse Dates` button at the top left of the `Data` panel.
 Clicking this will make a dialog box appear:

 {% include image.html file="YFV_screenshot_02_tips_1.png" prefix=root_url  max-width="25%" align="center" caption="" %}